Your house is able to handle extremely cold temperatures thanks to insulation and a heating system that helps it maintain warmth.

 In addition to protecting your pipes and valves, it’s also important to ensure proper air circulation and moisture control within your RV.
 That will help prevent mold and mildew growth during storage, which can cause damage to wood surfaces and other materials inside your RV.

-To ensure proper air circulation, consider opening up the vents to allow a bit of airflow and slightly opening one window.
-For moisture control, you can use a dehumidifier or desiccants such as silica packets to maintain low moisture levels inside the RV.
+To ensure proper air circulation, open up the vents to allow for airflow and slightly open one window.
+For moisture control, you can use a dehumidifier or desiccants such as silica packets.

 Special Considerations for Appliances and Extras